 This devotion answers the question "Where are you God when I hurt?"
 At length it outlines why we need to look at Jesus' suffering to understand why God allows suffering.
 It discusses the principle God is always with us, whether or not we feel or think He is.
 It describes how Jesus has experienced all the hurt, and pains we have had, so He can save us, comfort us and sympathize with us.
 It defines Jesus interceding for us right now as we suffer and it explains what sympathize and intercede means.

 This devotion talks about the trend in America and in some churches, not to mention sin or deal with it.
 It explains why that is harmful (because sin is like a cancer).
-It clarifies why sin isn't the problem in a Christian's life because Jesus paid the penalty for all our sins.
+It clarifies why sin is still a problem for Christians even though Jesus paid the penalty for all our sins.
 It discusses how important it is to acknowledge our sins and confess them, so we aren't resisting the Holy Spirit's voice.
-1 John 1:5- 10 is discussed (what it means to agree with God about your sins, and what happens when you don't).
-It compares sin to a serial killer in our lives along with giving examples of consequences of sin from God's Word.
+1 John 1:5-10 is discussed (what it means to agree with God about your sins, and what happens when you don't).
+It compares sin to a serial killer and emphasizes how important prayer is to be close to God, to get sin out of our lives.

 This Christmas devotion talks about what it meant for Jesus (the God of the universe) to step out of eternity and to be born so He could become one of us.
 It does this by: explaining Philippians 2:6-8 in detail; by speculating what it meant for Jesus who is God to become an embryo, a fetus, helpless new born and so on.
 It explains at length what He did for us on this earth because He loves us.